Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-The $\alpha-$divergence also includes various distances as special cases \cite[p.1537]{entropy}, e.g. $D_{\mathrm{KL}}$ as $\alpha\rightarrow 1$, and can be estimated from the data samples \cite{poczos}.
+which is a special case of the $f$-divergence and includes various distances as special cases \cite{liese87},\cite[p.1537]{entropy}, e.g. $D_{\mathrm{KL}}$ as $\alpha\rightarrow 1$.
 The LFDs resulting from the $\alpha-$divergence neighborhood is stated with the following theorem. \begin{thm} The least favorable densities of the $\alpha-$divergence neighborhood can be given as

 where